-In my opinion, photographs should be more than a virtual illusion on the screen.
-Caught in the display they remain ineffective.
-Useless like a toothbrush on TV.
-Photographs also have a right to a species-appropriate existence.
-That is why I realize many of my works on real photographic paper.
-That's how they come alive.
+Photographs should be more than a virtual illusion on a computer or smartphone screen.
+Trapped in a display, they usually remain ineffective.
+Just like a toothbrush on television.
+Photos also have a right to a species-appropriate existence.
+That's why I produce many of my works on real photographic paper.
+So they become alive.

-You can collect photographs like watches.
-Your child can draw a drawing on the back of the photograph and you can send it to your grandfather.
+Your child can draw a picture on the back of the photograph and you can send it to your grandfather.
 Or burn them.
-On the opposite, virtual photographs condemned to eternal life between being and nothing.
-Forever lost in the World Wide Web, which never forgets.
+And you can keep them in a box in the attic, forget about them and find them again by random.
+In contrast, virtual photographs are doomed to an eternal life between being and nothingness.
+Mostly untraceable and lost forever on the World Wide Web.

-My Inkjet prints are made on Hahnemühle Photo Rag Ultra Smooth, a first class paper for photo artists.
+My Inkjet prints are made on first class papers for photo artists.
 With special touch and feel of genuine art paper.
-This fine art 100% cotton paper with an ultra-smooth surface texture is a true pleasure.
-Of course international archival standards are guaranteed (ISO9706).
+This fine art 100% cotton papers with ultra-smooth surface texture are a true pleasure.
+Of course international archival standards are guaranteed.

 8 x 10“